qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 With the Print Composer you can create nice maps and atlasses that can be printed or saved as PDF-file, an image or an SVG-file.
 This is a powerfull way to share geographical information produced with |qg| that can be included in reports or published.

 The Print Composer provides growing layout and printing capabilities.
-It allows you to add elements such as the |qg| map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
-You can size, group, align and position each element and adjust the properties to create your layout.
+It allows you to add items such as the |qg| map canvas, text labels, images, legends, scale bars, basic shapes, arrows, attribute tables and HTML frames.
+You can size, group, align and position each item and adjust the properties to create your layout.
 The layout can be printed or exported to image formats, PostScript, PDF or to SVG (export to SVG is not working properly with some recent Qt4 versions; you should try and check individually on your system).
 You can save the layout as a template and load it again